cal-cs184-student/sp22-project-webpages-kevintli/proj1/index.md

 ## Task 4: Barycentric Coordinates (10 pts)

 The 2D Barycentric coordinate system is a system in which the location of a point is specified by the proportional distances between the vertices of a triangle.
+If the vertices of the triangle are $$P_1, P_2, P_3$$, then we can represent any point $$P$$ within the triangle using barycentric coordinates $$(\alpha, \beta, \gamma)$$, where $$P = \alpha P_1 + \beta P_2 + \gamma P_3$$.
+The barycentric coordinate values are restricted such that $$\alpha, \beta, \gamma \geq 0$$ and $$\alpha + \beta + \gamma = 1$$.

-For texture mapping, we want to derive texture coordinates on a 2D plane, so we use our rasterized triangle coordinates and Barycentric coordinates to interpolate textures across the triangle.
+For texture mapping, we want to derive texture coordinates on a 2D plane.
+Given our triangle vertex coordinates in screen space and their corresponding coordinates in texture space, we can convert any screen space coordinates within the triangle to barycentric coordinates, then interpolate and get the desired coordinates in texture space.

 Below is an example of Barycentric coordinates in action to interpolate the spectrum of RGB values in a triangle.
 Here, the triangle’s vertices represent the primary colors, red (upper left), green (upper right), and blue (bottom right).
 Each point within the triangle is weighted by their distance from the triangle’s vertices.
-These weights (i.e., `alpha`, `beta`, `gamma`) directly correspond to their RGB value in the color spectrum.
+These weights (i.e., alpha, beta, gamma) directly correspond to their RGB value in the color spectrum.

 ![task 4](/images/Task-4-2.png)